MStarmans91/WORC/WORC/doc/static/faq.rst

 the groupwise feature selection.
 This is relatively simple: for example, shape features are recognized by looking for ``"sf_"`` in the feature label name.
-To see which labels are exactly used, please see :py:mod:`WORC.featureprocessing.SelectGroups` and the SelectFeatGroup section in the :ref:`Config chapter <config-chapter>`.
+To see which labels are exactly used, please see :source:`WORC.featureprocessing.SelectGroups` and the SelectFeatGroup section in the :ref:`Config chapter <config-chapter>`.

 3. Tell ``WORC`` to use your feature and not compute the default ones